joinednode/joinednode.github.io/docs/templates/slacknotify.md

 permalink: /docs/templates/slack_notify.html
 ---

-Being able to quickly send a message to your Slack channels is a handy task.
+Being able to quickly send a message to your Slack channels is a handy recipe.

 First, we need to set up our variables, so add the following parameters to the [Encrypted Environment Variables](/docs/env/) section of your IDE:

 1. `MY_SLACK_WEBHOOK_URL` => `https://myaccountname.slack.com/services/hooks/incoming-webhook?token=myToken`
 2. `icon_url` => `http://mysite.com/logo.png`

-These variables will be encrypted when you save, and only viewable either from your Task itself or when you edit it
+These variables will be encrypted when you save, and only viewable either from your Recipe itself or when you edit it

-Now, let's add our Node.js task code:
+Now, let's add our Node.js recipe code:

 ```javascript
 return function (context, callback) {